-Hormonal therapy–such as GnRh drugs (Lupron, Orlissa, Zoladex, Synarel, Prostap, etc) that medically induce menopause, birth control (the pill, Visanne, Dienogest, Depo Provera, etc) or the Mirena IUD–only treats the symptoms of endometriosis.
-These do not remove the endo lesions, and endo can still progress on these medications.
+Hormonal therapy – such as GnRh drugs (Lupron, Orlissa, Zoladex, Synarel, Prostap, etc) that medically induce menopause, birth control (the pill, Visanne, Dienogest, Depo Provera, etc) or the Mirena IUD – only manages the symptoms of endometriosis (in some people – not everyone sees symptom relief on these medications).
+These do not remove the endo lesions, and endo can still progress while on these medications.
+Additionally, any symptom relief is usually temporary and typically returns when the person stops the medication.
 Neither a hysterectomy nor pregnancy is a definitive treatment for endometriosis.
 However, due to misinformation, many gynecologists who are not experts in endometriosis use these various methods as ‘treatment’ for the disease itself.
 They often wrongly believe that endometriosis will be ‘cleaned up’, ‘dried up,’ or ‘cured’ using one of these treatments, but this is simply not true.

 Additionally, excision has several more benefits over ablation:

 - Excision allows for the removed tissue to be sent to pathology for confirmation that it’s endometriosis, while due to the burning with ablation (and not the cutting out of tissue like with excision), the tissue is often unable to be sent to pathology for confirmation.

 - Due to the heat generated with ablation surgery, it usually cannot treat endometriosis on delicate tissues such as the bladder or intestines.
 With excision, the excision surgeon will often work with a multidisciplinary team, such as a general/bowel/thoracic/etc surgeon, to excise endometriosis from all organs where endo is present.